JdeRobot/WebSim2D/README.md

 ## Teleoperator

-The robot can be teleoperated through the keyboard using the letters "a" and "d", for the linear velocity, and "w" and "s", for the angular velocity.
+The robot can be teleoperated using the arrows to the right of WebSim2D.

 ## API